alexcode/vuex-rest-plugin/README.md

 `type` (Required) is type of model.

-`transition` Legacy param to build the URI as `:type/:id/:transition?:query`.
-It will be remove in next version.

 `url` override of normal formating of the URI to `/:url?:query`.

 `query` can be a URL querystring as `my_param=1&my_second_param=2` or an object `{ my_param: 1, my_second_param: 2 }`.